Learning Objectives

 Social Media

-While it used to be that social media was the distraction from homework, now, your professors are finding ways to incorporate social media into your classes.
+While it used to be that social media was a distraction from homework, now, your professors are finding ways to incorporate social media into your classes.
 Professors may require students to make Facebook posts or Tweet about certain topics related to a course, and, some courses even have their own Facebook pages.

 Your Digital Footprint

 Your digital footprint is the path you leave on the web.
 When people, including potential employers, search your name on the web, what will they find?
 It’s a good idea to have a digital footprint, to put your resume and a collection of your work on the web.
 There are many opportunities for you to share your writing on the web.
 Today, we have forums for sharing essays, videos, work history, and pictures of our children.
 This provides us with a wonderful opportunity to share our creativity with the world.
-However, it’s important to be mindful of your goals when you share on the web and to remember that information you put on the web is there for anyone to see and will remain there even after you may forget what you posted.
+However, it’s important to be mindful of your goals when you share on the web and to remember that the information you put on the web is there for anyone to see and will remain there even after you forget what you posted.

 Digital Safety and Security

 You want to be careful about the kind of information you share.
-Remember, potential employers can search for you on Facebook, and if you post your phone number on the web for anyone to see, you might receive unwanted phone calls.
+Remember, potential employers can search for you on social media, and if you post your phone number on the web for anyone to see, you might receive unwanted phone calls.
 Be careful about revealing personal information that might compromise your digital security.

 Try It